My veterinary textbook, Narrative Medicine in Veterinary Practice: Improving Client Communication, Patient Care, and Veterinary Well-being is out!

-Here is a description of the book, from the back cover:
+Here is a description of the book from the back cover:

-This is the first guide to Veterinary Narrative Medicine, a cutting-edge approach in human medicine with multiple applications in veterinary medicine.
+“This is the first guide to Veterinary Narrative Medicine, a cutting-edge approach in human medicine with multiple applications in veterinary medicine.
 The text combines the latest research with numerous real-world examples and practical techniques.

 Narrative Medicine maintains that a patient should be viewed as an individual rather than an example of a disease process, and that this can be accomplished by using narrative.
 This book explores methods and theories from leaders in the human Narrative Medicine field while addressing topics unique to veterinary medicine.
 Readers will gain tools to help navigate difficult conversations and situations in clinical practice, including those involving the end of life.

-Narrative Medicine in Veterinary Practice also addresses the important issue of veterinary wellness.
+Narrative Medicine in Veterinary Practice also addresses the critical issue of veterinarian wellness.
 The ability to view the veterinarian’s own stories and those of clients and patients as narratives may help practitioners maintain both emotional and work-place boundaries as well as decrease burnout and compassion fatigue.
 The book describes basic techniques to promote self-reflection and mindfulness, skills often overlooked in the veterinary profession which can improve resilience and increase the enjoyment of veterinary practice.

-This is important reading for veterinary practitioners, students, veterinary nurses, technicians, social workers, and all veterinary clinic staff.
+This is important reading for veterinary practitioners, students, veterinary nurses, technicians, social workers, and all veterinary clinic staff.”